DHS approves new fees for genealogy records

 This new platform launched on Feb.
 5, Holocaust Memorial Day, provides free access to crucial documents, photos, transcripts, and testimonies that have been digitised over the past three years.
 These materials include the Jewish Central Information Office’s reports on the growth of antisemitism in Europe in the 1930s, as well as documents donated to the library by the Nuremberg war crimes trial authorities in return for the support the Library gave to prosecutors.
 Numerous photographic collections, for example photographs of Łódź ghetto, For more information, click here.

-On the site you'll find info about the conference, Fort Wayne, the Allen County Public Library Genealogy Center, one of the largest family history research centers in the world, and a call for proposals for presentations.
-Today -- Feb.
-6 -- is the deadline for proposals.
+You can find out more about the 2025 conference of the International Association of Jewish Genealogical Societies (IAJGS) in Fort at its website.
+On the site you'll find info about the conference, Fort Wayne and the Allen County Public Library Genealogy Center, one of the largest family history research centers in the world.

 Reclaim the Records creates database of veterans' records